MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

  <li> Select N2 > press CTRL+C > use macros to autofill the column (web search) or in N3 hold CTRL+SHIFT+down-arrow key > CTRL+V aka paste, then find the last naturally filled row + 1 select that cell hold CTRL+SHIFT+down-arrow key again and delete the invalid entries (Use PAGE UP & DOWN to move smoothly when close).</li>

-* Unfortunately, some months at random will have faulty "ride_length" data.
+###Unfortunately, some months will have faulty "ride_length" data.
 You need to check each month using "Sort".

 <li> Select <strong>ALL</strong> columns and click on the "Data" tab at the top of the sheet > click Sort > Sort by ride_length > Order Largest to Smallest.